 In 2015 I received my PhD in Oceanography from Texas A&M University.
 I worked with my advisor, Dr. Matthew Schmidt, on a variety of projects involving paleotemperature proxies and climate reconstructions during the last glacial and deglacial periods.
 My first semester, I went on a month long research cruise to the Eastern Equatorial Pacific.
 The sediment cores I helped recover on the cruise became the basis for two chapters of my dissertation.
 I also sailed on cruises to the Central Tropical Pacific and the North Atlantic.

-In August of 2015 I began a post-doctoral research position with Dr, David Lund at the University of Connecticut, Avery Point, where I am currently.
-My main research project involves understanding the mechanisms of atmospheric carbon dioxide rise during the last deglaciation through analyses of carbon isotopes in planktonic and benthic foraminifera.
-You can read more about how I use foraminifera for research below!
+In August of 2015 I began a post-doctoral research position with Dr, David Lund at the University of Connecticut, Avery Point.
+My main research project involved understanding the mechanisms of atmospheric carbon dioxide rise during the last deglaciation through analyses of carbon isotopes in planktonic and benthic foraminifera.